wills106/homeassistant-solax-modbus/README.md

 TIME_OPTIONS & TIME_OPTIONS_GEN4 need reworking to allow you to set time for every minute, currently it's still set in 5min blocks

-I also haven't looked into key="backup_charge_end_h", for the GEN3 yet, where you read / write the hours on one register and the mins are on seperate hours.
+I also haven't looked into key="backup_charge_end_h", for the GEN3 yet, where you read / write the hours on one register and the mins are on separate hours.
 This register set doesn't use high8 & low8

 ------